openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 * [english](https://www.contributor-covenant.org/version/1/4/code-of-conduct)
 * [translations](https://www.contributor-covenant.org/translations)

-Refer to the section on reporting and escalation in this document for the specific emails that can be used to report and esclate issues.
+Refer to the section on reporting and escalation in this document for the specific emails that can be used to report and escalate issues.

 # Reporting